 This list is nonexhaustive.

 You will have to wait in the finish arena until the appointed British Cycling Commissaire comes to speak to you regards any of the above.
-Please be aware that the British Cycling Commissaire may well be up the course and you may have to wait some time before they are able to speak to you, thus losing you valuable practice time and you even missing your race run.
+Please be aware that the British Cycling Commissaire may well be up on the course and you may have to wait sometime before they are able to speak to you, thus losing you valuable practice time and you even missing your race run.

 Disclaimer about using this website for the Malverns Classic.